 For example, pursuing wealth, status, or power for personal gain may bring temporary pleasure, but it often fails to provide lasting fulfillment.

-The pursuit of self-centered goals can lead to stress, competition, and a lack of meaningful connections with others, as it prioritizes personal gains over collective well-being.
+The pursuit of self-centered goals can lead to stress, competition,and weakened relationships, as it prioritizes personal gains over collective well-being.

 Ikigai Happiness

-In contrast, Ikigai Happiness is rooted in a deeper sense of purpose and fulfillment.
+In contrast, Ikigai Happiness is rooted in a deeper sense of purpose, offering fulfillment that extends beyond personal success.

-Ikigai, a Japanese concept, encourages individuals to find joy in activities that balance personal passions, strengths, and contributions to society.
+Ikigai, a Japanese concept, encourages individuals to find joy in activities that balance personal passions, passions, strength, and contributions to society.

-It involves engaging in work or activities that not only bring personal satisfaction but also benefit others and align with one’s values.
+It involves engaging in work or activities that not only brings personal satisfaction but also benefits others and align with one’s values.

 Key Differences

-• Sustainability: Happiness from selfish motives is often fleeting and may lead to long-term dissatisfaction, while ikigai fosters enduring well-being and purpose.
+- Sustainability: Happiness from selfish motives is often fleeting and may lead to long-term dissatisfaction, while ikigai fosters lasting happiness and a sense of purpose.

-In summary, while happiness with selfish motives can provide short-term pleasure, it lacks the depth and sustainability of ikigai happiness, which is deeply rooted in a purposeful, balanced, and socially connected life.
+In summary, while happiness with selfish motives can provide short-term pleasure, it lacks the depth and sustainability.

 Why Do Happy People Live Longer?

-By cultivating gratitude, resilience, and meaningful relationships, embracing excellence, and prioritizing self-care, a sense of purpose, and personal growth, older adults can nurture happiness and well-being that extends far into their golden years.
+By fostering gratitude, resilience, meaningful relationships, and a sense of purpose, older adults can nurture happiness and well-being that last well into their later years.

-As we continue to explore the secrets of happiness and longevity, we need to be inspired from the wisdom and joy of those who have mastered the art of living well.
+As we continue to uncover the secrets of happiness and longevity, we can draw inspiration from those who have mastered the art of living well.

 The Beatitudes – wall hanging